 Pupils are provided with interesting and challenging tasks that enable them to achieve standards commensurate with their abilities and potential.
 We ensure that pupils can work individually, collaboratively in groups and within the whole class, to allow pupils to develop as independent learners, able to make decisions about their own work.

-Parents are invited to participate in ‘Family Problem Solving Events’ during the school year to encourage interaction and the sharing of skills in a relaxed environment.
+Parents are at the heart of what we do.
+We aim to hold parents maths workshops throughout the school year to encourage interaction and the sharing of skills in a relaxed environment.